 - a.
 "Software" specially designed or modified for the "development", "production" or "use" of equipment, functions or features, specified by 1-5.A.1.; - b.
-"Software" specially designed or modified to support "technology" specified by 1-5.E.1.; - c.
+Not used since 2014 - c.
 Specific "software" specially designed or modified to provide characteristics, functions or features of equipment, specified by 1-5.A.1. or 1-5.B.1.; - d.
 "Software" specially designed or modified for the "development" of any of the following telecommunication transmission or switching equipment: - 1.
 Not used since 2009 - 2.
 Equipment employing a "laser" and having any of the following: - a.
 A transmission wavelength exceeding 1,750 nm; or - b.
 Employing analogue techniques and having a bandwidth exceeding 2.5 GHz; or